 When I waited until the end of the year to choose where to donate, invariably I had less to donate than I would have liked.
 The end of the year happens right after Christmas after all!
 So, I would look at my budget and squeeze in what I felt I could do and maybe a little more, because I felt I should.
 With a giving circle, charitable giving is part of my monthly budget just like my other monthly expenses.
 Setting it up to be a little at a time means that overall, I’ll give more money than I would have done at the end of the year, but it feels like less!

-There are an estimated 1.5 million non-profits in the US.
+There are over 1 million charities in the US.
 How many can you think of right now?
 10?
 20?
 Maybe 50?
 It’s easy to get in a rut and only see the same few charities, but there are lots of great charities doing great work, and you’ll discover ones across the country that you would otherwise never hear about.
 It’s fun and exciting to learn about these charities!